Laboratory for vulnerability testing of desktop and mobile computing devices and algorithms and software (LAVA)

 • experimental laboratory station for vulnerability testing of devices and software,

-• vulnerability scanning in IT systems using innovative methods developed during the project,
+• vulnerability scanning technologies for IT systems making use of innovative methods developed during the project,

 • tools for static application analysis and behavioral analysis.